-If the answer to ANY of these questions is ‘yes’, the document is considered to be an official USQ record for the purposes of the Public Records Act 2002 (Qld) and the Right to Information Act 2009 (Qld), and must be managed in the University’s recordkeeping system.
+If the answer to ANY of these questions is ‘yes’, the document is considered to be a University record for the purposes of the Public Records Act 2002 (Qld) and the Right to Information Act 2009 (Qld), and must be managed in the University’s records management system.

 What is Records Manager?

-Records Manager (TRIM) is a leading Electronic Document and Records Management System (e-DRMS) software solution for managing records of all formats.
-Records Manager allows for USQ corporate information to be captured and shared (subject to appropriate access controls) across the University.
-Records Manager provides a more robust, reliable and transparent information management system than the current process of saving documents and files locally.
+Records Manager is a leading Enterprise Content Management System for managing records of all formats.
+Records Manager allows for the University's corporate information to be captured and shared (subject to appropriate access controls) across the organisation.
+Records Manager provides a more robust, reliable and transparent records management system than the current process of saving documents and files locally.

-Records Manager has been identified by USQ planning documents as the primary driver for records management compliance at USQ.
+Records Manager has been identified by University planning documents as the primary driver for records management compliance at USQ.
 Corporate Records has responsibility for the functional management, development, training and Help Desk support of Records Manager.